Particular/docs.particular.net/servicecontrol/installation.md

  * [Microsoft .NET 4.5.2 Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=42643)

-If ServiceControl is installed via the Platform Installer then the installation and configuration of these prerequisites are managed bu the installer.
+If ServiceControl is installed via the Platform Installer then the installation and configuration of these prerequisites are managed by the installer.

 ### Transport Support